December 12, 2019

 We have completed an extensive research study of mutual fund costs and returns for the period 2000 – 2016.
-A technical paper with the results will be released to the public in the coming weeks.
-Here we post a pre-release draft of the paper, and highlight some key findings which we are now using to present updated and improved estimates of fund ownership costs.
+This post highlights some key findings which we are now using to present updated and improved estimates of fund ownership costs.
+The technical paper with detailed results is here.

 Among our findings are revised factors for estimating fund internal trading costs from reported fund turnover.
 We were previously using trading cost factors derived in our 2002 study.
 We are now using the factors derived in the new study and based on the more recent time period.
 The new estimates of trading costs are lower than our earlier estimates, presumably due to technology-driven efficiency improvements in the financial markets.
 The revised factors are: